Many Americans constantly worry about losing their jobs. If you are among them, you might be contemplating changing to a more stable career.

 /images/2022/04/12/taxi_driver_sitting_in_a_car_with_businesswoman.jpg)

-Projected job growth for passenger vehicle drivers is expected by 11% through 2033, with about 41,700 jobs added.
+The projected job growth for passenger vehicle drivers is expected to grow by 11% through 2033, with about 41,700 jobs added.
+The average salary in 2024 was $36,660 per year.

-The BLS included both full-time and part-time drivers in these estimates but noted that most passenger vehicle drivers work full-time.
+The BLS included both full-time and part-time drivers in these estimates, but noted that most passenger vehicle drivers work full-time.

 Physician assistant